PlaidCloud/website/content/en/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definition-versioning.md

 The CustomResourceDefinition API `versions` field can be used to support multiple versions of custom resources that you have developed.
 Versions can have different schemas, and conversion webhooks can convert custom resources between versions.
-Webhook conversions should follow the [Kubernetes API conventions](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md) wherever applicable.
+Webhook conversions should follow the [PlaidCloud API conventions](https://github.com/PlaidCloud/community/blob/master/contributors/devel/sig-architecture/api-conventions.md) wherever applicable.
-Specifically, See the [API change documentation](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api_changes.md) for a set of useful gotchas and suggestions.
+Specifically, See the [API change documentation](https://github.com/PlaidCloud/community/blob/master/contributors/devel/sig-architecture/api_changes.md) for a set of useful gotchas and suggestions.

 {{< note >}}
 In `apiextensions.k8s.io/v1beta1`, there was a `version` field instead of `versions`.
 The